rutuja3562/eclf/README.md

 ## 🛠 Frontend (Next.js) Setup

-Navigate to the `eclf-skeleton` directory and install dependencies:
+Navigate to the `eclf` directory and install dependencies:

 ```
 yarn install